 - Supporting pricing documentation (Orders, price sheets, etc.) to prove your pricing claim

 - Detailed backup documentation for the post-audit deduction is required for each individual deduction.

 - Documented Proof of Performance.
 This includes deal sheets, proof of performance, invoice copies, purchase orders, etc. Deal sheet examples or those relating to other regions or dates will not be accepted.

-- A signed proof of delivery or bill of lading showing shortage and all discrepancies noted or in case of a container load, the seal number and statement of condition of the intact seal at the time, signed by driver at time of delivery.
+- Signed proof of delivery or bill of lading showing shortage and all discrepancies noted or in case of a container load, the seal number and statement of the condition of the intact seal at the time, signed by the driver at the time of delivery.